What Researchers Did

 What They Found

-In experimental models, hyperbaric oxygen (HBO) demonstrated neuroprotective effects in cerebral ischemia and traumatic brain injury by modulating oxidative stress and neuro-inflammation.
-However, clinical trials did not confirm neuroprotective effects for cerebral ischemia, and while preliminary results for traumatic brain injury were encouraging, they require further confirmation.
+In experimental models, hyperbaric oxygen (HBO) demonstrated neuroprotective effects in cerebral ischaemia and traumatic brain injury by modulating oxidative stress and neuro-inflammation.
+However, clinical trials did not confirm neuroprotective effects for cerebral ischaemia, and while preliminary results for traumatic brain injury were encouraging, they require further confirmation.
 The addition of inert gases like argon or xenon, which also show experimental neuroprotective effects, may offer additional benefits for cerebral lesions.

 Canadian Relevance